voltpop/vp-website/_pages/warwalrux.markdown

 has an approximate knowledge of many things and likes to explore.

-plays guitar and videogames, writes programs and short stories, and loves to cook.
+plays guitar and videogames, writes programs and goofy songs, loves to cook.